meemknight/pavo/userStories.md

 8. As a user I want the debugger to run smoothly.

 9. A multy language feature would be desired if possible.

+10. As a user I want to see allocated memory using a hex editor program.